Birth Control Behavioral Methods Topic Guide

 Birth Control Behavioral Methods: The practice of birth control is as old as human existence.
 Behavioral methods that don't use hormones such as birth control pills or mechanical devices such as condoms are in use throughout the world, especially in underdeveloped nations.

 Intrauterine Devices (IUDs) for Birth Control An intrauterine device (IUD) is a small T-shaped plastic device that is placed in the uterus for birth control.
-Currently in the United States, 2 types of IUDs are available: copper (ParaGard) and hormonal (Skyla or Mirena).
+Currently in the United States, two types of IUDs are available: copper (ParaGard) and hormonal (Skyla or Mirena).
 Side effects include heavier periods and worsening menstrual cramps and irregular periods.

 Expert Views and News